Next month, all workers will be hit with the second of five consecutive years of PRSI hikes.

 More hikes on the way?

 The long-term affordability of the State Pension still remains a key challenge.
-To help address this the Government has plans to introduce auto-enorollment for pensions.
-But this has been beset by delays.
+To help address this the Government is finally introducing auto-enorollment for pensions in January.

 The pensions crisis is the financial equivalent of the climate crisis.
 It won’t happen suddenly overnight but it will just get worse and worse over the coming decades unless something is done.
 And just like the climate crisis, many people seem to have their heads in the sand about it.